 Section 2.
 EXECUTIVE COMMITTEE.
 An executive committee of the board of directors shall consist of the president, vice president, treasurer, secretary and the immediate past president.
 The executive committee shall not include representation by more than one member of any publishing company.
 The executive committee shall be empowered to make all decisions, and conduct all matters, required by the board between board meetings, except for any decisions or matters in which full board or membership voting is required.
 Any action taken by the executive committee shall be reported promptly, in writing, to the full board and Regular membership.

 Section 3.
 ELECTION AND TERM.
 The board of directors shall consist of the president, the vice president, the immediate past president, the treasurer, the secretary, and the chairs of the following committees: Revenue, Editorial, Free Speech, Membership, Marketing, Convention, Digital, Diversity; and Design and Production; and 1 at-large director.
 The person serving as the immediate past president automatically shall be an additional at-large member of the board for a term of 2 years following his or her service as president.
 The board shall not include representation by more than 2 members of any single publishing company.

-To qualify for election, appointment, or service as a director, a candidate must be a full-time employee of a Regular member publication or an owner of at least a 2-percent share of a Regular member publication, or an Individual member as approved by the Membership Committee.
+To qualify for election, appointment, or service as a director, a candidate must be a full-time employee of a Regular member publication, an owner of at least a 2-percent share of a Regular member publication, or an Individual member as approved by the Membership Committee.
 A director shall continue to serve until his or her successor is duly elected and qualified or until his or her earlier resignation, removal from office or death.
 All vacancies may be filled by appointment of the president.
 Such presidential appointments shall be effective until the election held at the next annual meeting following the date on which the vacancy occurred.
 If more than one year is left in the term of the vacated office, an election shall be held at the next annual meeting following the date on which the vacancy occurred with the winner filling the rest of the term of the vacated office.